sdsucomptox/danrerlib/docs/index.md

 For detailed information on danRerLib's APIs and modules, check out our API reference:

-- [API Reference Home](autoapi/index): Explore the python API reference documentation for full functionality.
+- [API Reference Home](autoapi/index): Explore the Python API reference documentation for full functionality.

 ## Tutorials